-Showing 1 - 1 of 1 post found matching keyword: powerless
+Showing 1 - 2 of 2 posts found matching keyword: powerless

 Powerless is DC Comics' latest television show on NBC.
 Unlike the teen soap-opera dramas crowding the CW lineup, this one's a situation comedy, a cynical workplace lampoon similar to Fred Savage's late-90s Working.
 Fresh-faced Vanessa Hudgens (High School Musical) is the newly hired straight woman setting up punchlines for by a fantastic cast of comedians led by Alan Tudyk (Suburgatory), Danny Pudi (Community), and Ron Funches (Undatable), among others.